 The Crip/Mad Archive Dances is a lecture by scholar and artist Petra Kuppers that draws on her prolific research integrating performance and disability studies to address disabled and mad presences in dance archives.
-The talk at EMPAC is rooted in Kuppers’s book Eco Soma: Pain and Joy in Speculative Performance Encounters (University of Minnesota Press, 2022, open access), parsing what she calls “eco soma methods” and finding dis/comfort within participatory performances grounded in disability culture.
-Kuppers discusses the strategies and insights of the performance and archive project Crip/Mad Archive Dances with a poetic documentary-in-progress.
+The talk at EMPAC is rooted in Kuppers’s book Eco Soma: Pain and Joy in Speculative Performance Encounters (University of Minnesota Press, 2022, open access), parsing what she calls eco soma methods and finding dis/comfort within participatory performances grounded in disability culture.
+Kuppers discusses the strategies and insights of the performance and archive project Crip/Mad Archive Dances, including a poetic documentary-in-progress.

-Content note: some film clips focus on medical incarceration that offer survivor testimonies of artful and agency-full reclamation.
+Content note: some film clips focus on medical incarceration but offer survivor testimonies of artful and agency-full reclamation.

 This presentation will include in-person live ASL interpretation.
 This event will be livestreamed, with live ASL interpretation visible on-screen.

 For visitors with mobility concerns, please email John Cook or call 518-276-2822 (voice only) to see how we can best accommodate you in your EMPAC experience.

 This is the first of three events with Petra Kuppers, and is followed by two workshops, including a wheelchair procession, to take place on October 12 at The Sanctuary for Independent Media.

 Petra Kuppers is a disability culture activist and a community performance artist.
 Kuppers grounds herself in disability culture methods, and uses somatics, performance, and speculative writing to engage audiences toward more socially just and enjoyable futures.
 In addition to Kuppers’s scholarly and performance work, she has published three poetry collections including her latest, Gut Botany (Wayne State University Press, 2020).